URiem/art-school/README.md

 ## Credits

 Images not referenced below are owned by the developer.

 ### Media

-credit images and other media here.
+Images:
+* Hero image by <a href="https://unsplash.com/@dragos126">Dragos Gontariu</a> on <a href="https://unsplash.com/photos/54VAb3f1z6w">Unsplash</a>
+* Smiling girl by <a href="https://unsplash.com/@senjuti">Senjuti Kundu</a> on <a href="https://unsplash.com/photos/JfolIjRnveY">Unsplash</a>
+* Pictures in the gallery attributed in the caption to Wiltrud Düll and her portrait shot on the About page were provided by her.
+* Pictures in the gallery attributed in the caption to Susanne Buske-Riemenschneider and her portrait shot on the About page were provided by her.
+* Pictures in the gallery attributed in the caption to Annika Riemenschneider-Melzer and her portrait shot on the About page were provided by her.

 ### Code
-- The website was loosely modeled on the Love Running Walkthough project and some of the code from the walkthrough project was used.
+- The website was loosely modeled on and inspired by the Love Running Walkthough project and some of the code from the walkthrough project was used and adapted.
-- Layout and code for the About page was modeled after Paul Thomas O'Rirodans Project 1 Website.
+- Layout and code for the About page was modeled after and adapted from <a href="https://github.com/paulie-o74/paul_thomas_pt">Paul Thomas O'Rirodan's Project 1 Website</a>.
-- Gallery lay out code was adapted from Saief Al Emon https://codepen.io/iamsaief/pen/jObaoKo
+- <a href="https://www.w3schools.com/">W3 Schools</a> was a great help in creating the hover image overlay for captions on the gallery page.
+- This README file was also guided by the README file from <a href="https://github.com/paulie-o74/paul_thomas_pt">Paul Thomas O'Rirodans Project 1 Website</a>.
+- In an initial inception of this website the gallery layout code, both HTML and CSS, was taken from Saief Al Emon https://codepen.io/iamsaief/pen/jObaoKo.
+Ultimately however, it was changed significantly and the final layout returned to being a masonry style illustrated and used in the Love Running project.

 ### Acknoowledgements

 I would like to thank:
 - My mentor Brian O'Hare for his feedback, advice, guidance and support.
--
+- My enthusiastic contributors of material, in the form of text and images, for the hypothetical art school for kids: My mother Susanne Buske-Riemenschneider, my sister Annika Riemenschneider-Melzer and family friend Wiltrud Düll.
+- Cohort fascilitator Paul Thomas O'Rirodan, for his general advice on the management of the course and pointing us to a plethora of resources to help with the projects.
+- My husband, Matt, for his encouragement and support along the way.